beyond-all-reason/tachyon/docs/commands.md

 # Commands

-Both request and response messages are referred to as "commands".
-A request command should always be met with a corresponding response command, however, in some cases, the server can send standalone response commands which the client did not initiate with a request.
-An example is [`system/connected/response`](docs/system.md/#connected).

-## Shared
+JSON messages in this protocol are referred to as "commands".

 Every command shares the following properties: